GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Introduction

 Next, we analyzed a hybrid mass cytometry dataset from bone marrow cells with spiked-in leukemia cells (Acute Myeloid Leukemia, AML) with five replicates (\textit{AML-sim}, \cite{Weber1}).
 Three datasets were analyzed with spiked-in cells at concentrations of 5\%, 1\%, and 0.1\%.

-ROC and Precision-Recall Curve analyses indicated that the Gating Tree method exhibited robust and high performance (Figure~\ref{fig:fig5}). $\Delta E$ analysis identified markers CD34\textsuperscript{+}, CD117\textsuperscript{+}, CD7\textsuperscript{+}, CD123\textsuperscript{+}, CD47\textsuperscript{+}, and CD38\textsuperscript{+} as having notably high values.
-Importantly, the expression of these markers was highly upregulated in the injected AML cells (Figure~\ref{fig:figS1}), which supports the effectiveness of the $\Delta E$ approach.
+ROC and Precision-Recall Curve analyses indicated that the Gating Tree method exhibited robust and high performance (Figure~\ref{fig:fig4}). $\Delta E$ analysis identified markers CD34\textsuperscript{+}, CD117\textsuperscript{+}, CD7\textsuperscript{+}, CD123\textsuperscript{+}, CD47\textsuperscript{+}, and CD38\textsuperscript{+} as having notably high values.
+Importantly, the expression of these markers was highly upregulated in the injected AML cells Supplementary Figure S9, which supports the effectiveness of the $\Delta E$ approach.

 The dataset included 14 markers.
 However, all nodes showed a cell number exhaustion at the third-level children and therefore the output data contained second-level children.
 The construction of the GatingTree object required approximately 30 seconds.
-Interestingly, the first-level child nodes with a single-positive marker state—specifically those with a single-negative marker state for CD34\textsuperscript{-}, CD47\textsuperscript{-}, CD7\textsuperscript{-}, and CD38\textsuperscript{-} —experienced a peak during the Gating Tree construction.
-This indicated that no additional markers improved enrichment score, suggesting that experimental group-specific cells were enriched only in locations with the positivity for one of the four markers.
+Interestingly, the first-level child nodes with a single-positive marker state—specifically those with a single-negative marker state for CD34\textsuperscript{-}, CD47\textsuperscript{-}, CD7\textsuperscript{-}, and CD38\textsuperscript{-} — were identified as a peak during the Gating Tree construction.
+This indicated that no additional markers improved enrichment score, suggesting that experimental group-specific cells were enriched only in nodes positivity for one of these four markers.

-To demonstrate the effectiveness of Gating Tree Pruning, Figures~\ref{fig:fig5}D and E display the Gating Tree before and after pruning, respectively.
+To demonstrate the effectiveness of Gating Tree Pruning, Figures~\ref{fig:fig4}D and E display the Gating Tree before and after pruning, respectively.
 By pruning the Gating Tree under conditions where gating entropy is less than 0.5 and enrichment score is greater than 0.5, and by removing all redundant branches, the pruned Gating Tree effectively highlights the utility of key markers with high $\Delta E$ values.
-It identifies CD34\textsuperscript{+} as a crucial hub gate for enriching AML cells, particularly through the utilization of CD7\textsuperscript{+}, CD47\textsuperscript{+}, and CD38\textsuperscript{+} markers, demonstrated high enrichment scores and low entropy values (Figure~\ref{fig:fig5}D), pinpointing the optimal marker combinations CD34\textsuperscript{+}CD7\textsuperscript{+}, CD34\textsuperscript{+}CD47\textsuperscript{+}, and CD34\textsuperscript{+}CD38\textsuperscript{+}.
+It identifies CD34\textsuperscript{+} as a crucial hub gate for enriching AML cells, particularly by utilizing CD7\textsuperscript{+}, CD47\textsuperscript{+}, and CD38\textsuperscript{+} markers, demonstrated high enrichment scores and low entropy values (Figure~\ref{fig:fig4}D), pinpointing the optimal marker combinations CD34\textsuperscript{+}CD7\textsuperscript{+}, CD34\textsuperscript{+}CD47\textsuperscript{+}, and CD34\textsuperscript{+}CD38\textsuperscript{+}.